SAP-samples/fiori-elements-fpm-exercises-codejam/chapters/02-create-fe-app/readme.md

 ➡️ If you happen to finish this chapter early, think about the following questions (that we will discuss later):

-- Why was there no option in the Template Wizard to use OpenUI5 instead of SAPUI5?
+- Why was there no option in the template wizard to use OpenUI5 instead of SAPUI5?
 - How does the SAP CAP server know it should serve the newly created SAP Fiori elements application?
 - What is the benefit of using the [`cds-plugin-ui5`](https://www.npmjs.com/package/cds-plugin-ui5)?